TmNlnd/MSc_Thesis/README.md

 # MSc Thesis

 This repository contains the code that was applied in the process of writing my Msc Thesis in Business Information Management.

-In case of any questions, please contact me.
+## Description

+The purpose of this research is to contribute to the current body of knowledge on the application of convolutional neural networks in the field of stock market index prediction.

 ## The repository contains the following folders:
 1. 2D-Models